codeforbtv/strategic-plan/index.md

 ### Campaigns

+Each campaign will focus on developing, deploying, and maintaining modern civic software for a given civic organizations.
+Each campaign will bring on a new civic organization while continuing to support those that came before.
+Leaders, coders, and designers will be recruited specifically for each campaign.

 #### Summer Campaign

 Code for BTV will launch with the [National Day of Civic Hacking](http://hackforchange.org/) on June 1-2, 2013.
 Its initial campaign will involve building a set of web apps for Big Heavy World, a volunteer-staffed nonprofit dedicated to preserving and promoting Vermont-made music.
 These apps will be part of a redesigned bigheavyworld.com, a web site providing resources and community-building for Vermont-based musicians and Vermont's music fans.